 This option is available to US candidates only.

 CLEP is a credit-by-examination program that can potentially save you a lot of money.
-Most state boards accept CLEP credits as long as you took actual classes at the same school that accepted the CLEP credits.
+Most state boards accept CLEP credits as long as you took actual classes at the same school that accept the CLEP credits.
 The school awards you the credits for the class.
 You can’t submit your CLEP results directly to the board.

 Since the rules of CLEP acceptance is different in different states, I cannot provide a more specific suggestion.
 Please contact your state board for details.

-If you are aiming for a Masters degree program to fulfill the CPA exam requirements, then I encourage you to explore nearby universities.
+If you are aiming for a Masters degree program to fulfill the CPA exam requirements, I encourage you to explore nearby universities.

 They won’t be as affordable as community colleges, but their programs will most likely be recognized by the state board.
 It’s worthwhile to check, but they may have evening classes or even online courses that give out the same credit.